-Abnormal Security has observed attackers impersonating of social media platforms like Instagram, Facebook, and Twitter to steal the login credentials of employees major enterprise organizations.
+Abnormal Security has observed attackers impersonating major social media platforms like Instagram, Facebook, and Twitter to steal the login credentials of employees at enterprise organizations.
 In the past two months, we have seen a 60% increase for several organizations with key social media presences.

 These attacks impersonate popular social media platforms to deliver phishing emails to influential users of each platform by impersonating Instagram, Facebook, and Twitter, in an attempt to extract login credentials.

 Here are examples of the attacks we've observed on various platforms.